-Before we decide how insurance companies determine fault, it’s key to look at how the state views it.
-In most states an accident is fault-based, meaning someone is at fault or negligent, even if the fault is shared between the drivers.
+Before we decide how insurance determines fault, it’s key to look at how the state views it.
+In most states an accident is fault-based, meaning someone is at-fault or negligent, even if the fault is shared between the drivers.
 A few states have no-fault insurance laws.
-In these states each person’s insurance company pays for medical expenses up to a pre-defined amount.
+In these states each person’s insurance company pays for medical expenses up to a predefined amount.
 But even in no-fault states, the cost of repairs is still subject to fault.

 Your insurer will determine fault by the reviewing details about how the accident happened.
 They’ll review site-specific details including photos and other physical evidence of damage.
 Adjusters take into account statements made by those involved in the accident and compare them against third-party eye-witness accounts, if available.
 They’ll also review the police report for details of negligent driving actions of those involved.

 In states where no-fault accident insurance is required, insurance companies will adhere to applicable state laws that define negligence.
 This is important because the way a state interprets negligence will impact how claims are paid out and how fault is determined.
 Frequently, the fault for causing a car accident is shared.